Eli Wilner

 Eli Wilner (born 1956) is an American businessman specializing in American and European period frames from the 19th through the early 20th century.
 He is a frame dealer, collector, and restorer.

+Education

+Wilner is a graduate of Brandeis University, where he received a BA in Fine Arts in 1976, and of Hunter College, where he received his MA in 1978.